pipe01/adb-net/README.md

 - (!)
 Get WiFi info
 - (!)
 Manage apps

+##How it works
+The first time any feature is used, a hidden cmd.exe is created with redirected input and output.
+When the function is called, the corresponding cmd command is executed.

+# ADB File Explorer
+It actually does more than exploring files, but I use it to test the features that I add to adb.net.
+You can also use it as a demo, but it's even more buggy than the library itself.

 **I AM NOT RESPONSIBLE FOR ANY DAMAGE THAT MAY BE CAUSED TO YOUR DEVICE.
 I CAN'T TEST THE LIBRARY WITH EVERY PHONE IN THE MARKET, SO WHEN YOU USE THE LIBRARY YOU ASSUME ALL THE RESPONSABILITIES.** My library shouldn't cause any damage, but still, there's always a possibility of something going wrong.